 Eeva-Liisa Pelkonen, Director of M.E.D.
-Studies
+Studies, Fall 2018 Keller Easterling, Director of M.E.D.
+Studies, Spring 2019

 The Master of Environmental Design program is a two-year research-based program of advanced architectural studies culminating in a written thesis or independent project.
 This full-residency program leads to a degree of Master of Environmental Design (M.E.D.).
 This is a nonprofessional degree and does not fulfill prerequisites for licensure.